-As part of the campus commitment to student learning and success (and supported by a Welcoming Campus Innovation Grant), the project “Pursuing Quality and Equity: Purposeful Pathways for Undergraduate Students” seeks to assist IUPUI in becoming what the Association of American Colleges and Universities (AAC&U) calls a “student-ready campus,” in terms of making our institution ready and welcoming for all students with an eye towards individual needs and aspirations.
+As part of the campus commitment to student learning and success (and supported by a Welcoming Campus Innovation Grant), the project “Pursuing Quality and Equity: Purposeful Pathways for Undergraduate Students” seeks to assist IUPUI in becoming what the Association of American Colleges and Universities (AAC&U) calls a “student-ready campus” in terms of making our institution ready and welcoming for all students with an eye toward individual needs and aspirations.

-IUPUI academic schools or departments are invited to develop a Purposeful Pathway Project (P3) that
+IUPUI academic schools or departments are invited to develop a Purposeful Pathway Project (P3) that:

-- scaffolds and integrates curricular and co-curricular experiences that promote deep engagement in learning,
+- Scaffolds and integrates curricular and co-curricular experiences that promote deep engagement in learning,

-- focuses on equitable access for student participation and outcomes, and
+- Focuses on equitable access for student participation and outcomes, and

-- makes intentional efforts to serve students traditionally underrepresented or under-resourced at IUPUI or in the school/discipline.
+- Makes intentional efforts to serve students traditionally underrepresented or under-resourced at IUPUI or in the school/discipline

-Each Purposeful Pathway Project (P3) team will be led by champions who will work with cohorts from across the campus to explore concepts around equity, inclusion, and student success.
-Each P3-team will develop an implementation plan to move their work forward in their school.
-P3-teams should ideally have five members, including people who work across roles: faculty (tenured/tenure-track, lecturer/senior lecturer), academic staff, student affairs, and an academic administrator responsible for the P3 implementation.
-Include a point person for faculty/professional development, and assessment.
+Each P3 team will be led by champions who will work with cohorts from across the campus to explore concepts around equity, inclusion, and student success.
+Each P3 team will develop an implementation plan to move their work forward in their school.
+P3 teams should ideally have five members, including people who work across roles: faculty (tenured/tenure-track, lecturer/senior lecturer), academic staff, student affairs, and an academic administrator responsible for the P3 implementation.
+Include a point person for faculty/professional development and assessment.

-P3-teams will be supported by involvement in two professional development events.
-The first to be held on October 4, 2018 will feature Dr. Tia Brown McNair, Vice President of Diversity, Equity, and Student Success at AAC&U and lead author of Becoming a Student Ready College: A New Culture of Leadership for Student Success (July 2016).
-After a morning keynote address, Dr. McNair and other campus leaders will serve as consultants to P3-teams as they work on development of their pathway projects in the afternoon.
-A second event will be held in February 2019 featuring a panel of campus experts on serving specific populations at IUPUI including students from low-income backgrounds, students of color, first-generation students, and students who have experienced foster care.
-Again, P3-teams will work with consultants in the afternoon to further refine plans and implementation strategies.
-All P3-Teams will be asked to share their work in a public way through the new Institute for Engaged Learning.
+P3 teams will be supported by involvement in two professional development events.
+The first to be held on October 4, 2018, will feature Dr. Tia Brown McNair, vice president of diversity, equity, and student success at AAC&U and lead author of Becoming a Student Ready College: A New Culture of Leadership for Student Success (July 2016).
+After a morning keynote address, Dr. McNair and other campus leaders will serve as consultants to P3 teams as they work on development of their pathway projects in the afternoon.
+A second event will be held in February 2019 featuring a panel of campus experts on serving specific populations at IUPUI, including students from low-income backgrounds, students of color, first-generation students, and students who have experienced foster care.
+Again, P3 teams will work with consultants in the afternoon to further refine plans and implementation strategies.
+All P3 teams will be asked to share their work in a public way through the new Institute for Engaged Learning.

-Applications are due Friday September 21, 2018
+Applications are due on Friday, September 21, 2018.